DenToetie/20190209/README.md

-# Tobbie-II(Beta)
+# Tobbie-II

 Extension for Tobbie-II
-The Tobbie_II robot is a STEAMP DIY kit for BBC micro:bit.
-The TobbieII extends the micro:bit's several GPIO ports for motor driver and IR  sensors.
+The Tobbie-II robot is a STEAMP DIY kit for BBC micro:bit.
+The Tobbie-II extends the micro:bit's several GPIO ports for motor driver and IR sensors.
 The extension includes forward walking, backward walking, left turn and right turn, and reads the infrared sensing states on the left and right sides.
 In addition, it also provides functions such as shaking the head, shaking and dancing.

 ## Code Example
 ```JavaScript